 Four of the specialties operate in clinical settings.
 Clinical Neuropsychology deals with the assessment and treatment of issues stemming from the relationship between brain and behavior.
 This branch requires postdoctoral specialized education and training.
 Psychologists trained in Clinical Neuropsychology work with patients whose central nervous system causes abnormal behavior.
-Clinical Health Psychology combines all aspects of life to improve our health care system, promote health, and prevent disease.
-This specialty treats patients with chronic diseases such as AIDS, cancer, or chronic pain.
-Clinical Psychology is a general practice specialty that covers a wide range of disorders and treats a diverse population.
-Clinical Psychologists must have knowledge of the entire span of psychopathic disorders and treatments.
-Clinical Child Psychology focuses on providing services to children who have difficulties in a variety of situations.
-Psychologists study how family and social influences affect the child’s development, behaviors, and overall health.

-School and Work
+School and Work Psychologists

 Forensic Psychology is the professional practice of providing expertise to members of the judicial system.
-This expertise could come in the context of evaluation, consultation, reports, or expert testimony.
-Police and Public Safety Psychology assists members of public service in carrying out their duties effectively, safely, and ethically.
+This expertise could come in the context of evaluation, consultation, reports or expert testimony.
+Police and Public Safety Psychology assists members of public service in carrying out their duties effectively, safely and ethically.
 Psychologists in this specialty are trained to look for abnormal adjustments to occupational stressors and treat individuals after traumatic events.

 Couple and Family Psychology treats family units with relational problems.
 Examples of problems include discipline and behavioral problems and the burden of caring for another.
-Professional Geropsychology works with the elderly and their families to maintain mental and physical health and adjust to changes associated with older age.
-Sleep Psychology studies, evaluates, and treats sleep disorders by examining underling causes.
+Professional Geropsychologists work with the elderly and their families to maintain mental and physical health and adjust to changes associated with older age.
+Sleep Psychology involves studying, evaluating and treating sleep disorders by examining underling causes.